Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 into and given them solutions in the readme file.The errors will be displayed in the terminal and on the website in a concise and clear way.
-The program will be reliable and shouldn't run into any errors due to extensive testing and debugging that are not in the read me.
+The program will be reliable and shouldn't run into any errors that are not explained with a solution in the read me.

 ### Use cases
 Actor: User

-Preconditions: Internet access, Python installed, NASA API is available
+Preconditions: Internet access, Python installed, NASA API is available Main flow:

-Main flow:
-1. **Program beginning** - User downloads the program requirements and follows the steps to run the program and open the website
+1. **Program beginning** - User downloads the program's requirements and follows the steps to run the program in the readme and opens the website
-2.  **Information selection** -  User selects the type of data they would like to view.
+2.  **Information selection** -  User selects the type of API data they would like to view.
 3. **Parameter selection** - The user selects/types in the parameter that would like to search the API dataset for.
 4.**Data Visualisation** System retrieves and displays data.
-Could display images,tables, graphs or text based on the selection
+Could display images, tables, graphs or text based on the selection.
 5. **History update** Save the current user's history in case they want to access it.
-Postconditions: API data is retrieved, the history of the current data is temporarily saved and the information is displayed to the user. .
+Postconditions: API data is retrieved, the history of the current data is temporarily saved and the information is displayed to the user.
 Postconditions: API data is selected and retrieved, and stored/removed successfully.